St. Regis New York: History

+Background

 Fifth Avenue between 42nd Street and Central Park South (59th Street) was relatively undeveloped through the late 19th century, and many row houses were developed on the avenue.
 By the early 1900s, that section of Fifth Avenue was becoming a commercial area.
-John Jacob Astor IV had obtained the site at the southwest corner of Fifth Avenue and 55th Street from his father William Backhouse Astor Jr..
+Lily Churchill, Duchess of Marlborough, owned the site at the southwest corner of Fifth Avenue and 55th Street until 1891, when she sold it to William Backhouse Astor Jr. for $55,000.
+After William Astor's death, the site passed first to his widow Caroline Schermerhorn Astor, then to their son John Jacob Astor IV.

 John Jacob Astor IV was a co-owner of the original Waldorf-Astoria Hotel at Fifth Avenue and 34th Street; his great-grandfather John Jacob Astor had built one of the first modern hotels in the world, the Astor House in Lower Manhattan, in 1836.
-Although Astor had considered building a residence at Fifth Avenue and 55th Street in 1896, he ultimately decided to develop a hotel because of the area's increasingly commercial character.
+Although Astor had considered building a residence at Fifth Avenue and 55th Street in 1896, he ultimately decided to develop against it because of the area's increasingly commercial character.
+Astor announced plans for a three-story commercial structure on the site in 1899 but then changed his plans to those for a hotel.
 At his niece's suggestion, Astor named the new hotel after Upper St. Regis Lake in the Adirondacks, which in turn was named for French Jesuit priest Jean-François Régis.

 Construction

 At the end of December 1900, Astor leased the proposed Hotel St. Regis to hotelier Rudolph Haan for 20 years, with options for three 20-year extensions.
 New York City police commissioner Theodore Roosevelt had introduced Haan to the Astor family shortly before the hotel's development.
-The structure was planned to cost $1.25 million, excluding the $600,000 cost of the land.
+The structure was budgeted at $1.25 million, excluding the $600,000 cost of the land.
 Excavation of the site began immediately after Haan leased the hotel.
-Trowbridge and Livingston had completed their designs for the project in early 1901.
+Trowbridge & Livingston had completed their designs for the project in early 1901.
 The original plans were similar to the final design, except that the roof had multiple chimneys.
 Astor acquired a row house at 6 East 55th Street, just east of the new hotel, in February 1901.
 Astor also acquired an option on the residence of Sarah Fox at 3 East 54th Street, next to William Rockefeller Jr.'s residence.
 By early 1902, the hotel's stonework was almost completed, and contractors were applying interior finishes.
 Haan acquired a second house at 8 East 55th Street in February 1902, which he planned to use for an annex to the hotel.